MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/01-analyze-text.md

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

-2. In the top search bar, search for *Azure AI Language, and select the Azure AI Language resource you created in this lab.
+2. Browse to the Azure AI Language resource you created in this lab.

 3. On the resource page, select **Delete** and follow the instructions to delete the resource.